Muki and Maas-Eddo and Cod Fish Curry

 Bengali cooking, like all cooking, varies from household to household.
 Of course I believe my mom’s recipes are the best in the world, so I’ll share a few that I’ve learned over the years. what makes her recipes different is how simple they are.
 From her, I’ve learned sometimes it’s better to be light handed with dry spices-especially in a fish curry.

-This fish and eddo curry only uses a handful of ingredients: oil, garlic, onion, Thai chili, eddo, fish, and a couple of spices.
+This fish and eddo curry only uses a handful of ingredients: oil, garlic, onion, Thai chili, eddo, fish, and a couple of spices (turmeric and chili powder).
 It’s very easy to put together, and before you know it you can be enjoying a home style curry that is usually never found in restaurants-only homes!

 The base of the curry is, as most Bengali curries, onion and garlic and chili cooked in oil.
 I like to use olive oil for everything so that’s what I use in my curries too, but you can use any oil.
 A neutral would be best.
 Cut onions very fine and mine garlic.
 Then add a slice down the middle of a couple of Thai chilis.